aerospike-examples/atomicMultiRecordTxn/README.md

 A TransactionManager class is available for rolling back failed transactions and for removing timed out orphan locks.

+## Caveats

-**Caveat** Although transactions are atomic, they are not isolated.
+Although transactions are atomic, they are not isolated.
 Dirty reads are possible, although you can mitigate this by checking whether records are currently part of a transaction (locked), or by making use of optimistic locking techniques (see below).

+Use of this library does not guard against non-transactional single record (standard) use, although the [generation check capability](#genCheck) goes some way to guarding against this.
+Recommended strategy is to mandate use of this library for all operations on objects which might be part of multi-record transactions.
+This deals with the above caveat.

+The locking method used in this repository has been criticized - see [http://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html](http://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html).
+In summary this says that seemingly aborted txns and orphan locks could still be active in pathological scenarios.
+Although this is unlikely, the implications for your own use case should be carefully considered.

+It is designed for relatively low volume use.
+You should test to see if it is appropriate for your needs.
+There may be potential possible optimizations.

 ## Usage